renakdata17/barndoor-python-sdk/README.md

 ## Authentication workflow

-Barndoor APIs expect a **user JWT** issued by your organisation’s Auth0 tenant.
+Barndoor APIs expect a **user JWT** issued by your Barndoor tenant.
 The SDK offers two ways to obtain & store such a token:

 | Option | Command | When to use |
 |--------|---------|-------------|